mayouni/stzlib/libraries/stzlib/doc/references/stzStringArt_Reference.md

 ## See Also

-For a broader understanding of string art support in Softanza, please refer to the article: [An overview of String Art support in Softanza](../overviews/stzStringArt_Overview.md).
+- For a broader understanding of string art support in Softanza, please refer to the article: [An overview of String Art support in Softanza](../overviews/stzStringArt_Overview.md).

-For a wide range of practical examples, see the [stzStringArtTest.ring](../../core/test/stkStringArtTest.ring) file.
+- For a wide range of practical examples, see the [stzStringArtTest.ring](../../core/test/stkStringArtTest.ring) file.
+- For frequent asked questions and their answers, see [stzStringArt_FAQs](../../doc/faqs/stzStringArt_FAQs.md) page.